xnau/pardibee/readme.txt

 3. Import CSV File: page where CSV files can be imported, includes detailed instructions and a blank spreadsheet download

 == Changelog ==

+= 1.7.5.9 =
+* addressed issue with blank lists after search #1575
+* password fields won't require password entry if a password has already been set #1572
+* multiple lists on a page work more reliably #1576
+* addressed issue of case-sensitive searches #1569

 = 1.7.5.8 =
 * fixed warning on shortcode class #1564